 It is now common to resort to socalled sparse matrix crystallization screens to increase the chances of obtaining crystals.
-Such screening kits are commercially available (see for example, http://www. hamptonresearch.com) and they come in a variety of flavors, suitable for proteins, proteinprotein complexes, membrane proteins, DNA oligonucleotides, RNA, and so forth.
-The initial set of protein crystallization solutions compiled by Jancarik and Kim in the early 1990s is shown in Figure 7.13.17 (Jancarik and Kim, 1991).
+Such screening kits are commercially available (see for example, http://www .hamptonresearch.com) and they come in a variety of flavors, e.g., suitable for proteins, protein-protein complexes, membrane proteins, DNA oligonucleotides, RNA.
+The initial set of protein crystallization solutions compiled by Jancarik and Kim in the early 1990s is shown in Figure 7.13.19 (Jancarik and Kim, 1991).
 Individual solutions typically feature a salt, a particular precipitant, and a buffer.
-The pH of the buffers ranges from \sim 4 to 9 and ammonium sulfate figures prominently in the list of salts or precipitants.
+The pH of the buffers ranges from ~ 4 to 9 and ammonium sulfate figures prominently in the list of salts or precipitants.
 Similarly, various classes of PEGs are favorites among the precipitants.
 The recipes for many of these screens are largely based on empirical data that demonstrate, for example, that many proteins can be crystallized from ammonium sulfate solutions.
-However, not all salts are the same and in the Hofmeister series one can distinguish between stabilizing kosmotropes (weakly hydrated cations such as NH4+ or Cs+ and strongly hydrated anions such as citrate or sulfate) and destabilizing chaotropes (strongly hydrated cations such as Mg2+ or Al3+ and weakly hydrated anions such as nitrate or perchlorate; Collins, 2004).
-The use of PEGs in protein crystallization is based on the tendency of the random coil, watersoluble polymers to reduce protein solubility by volume exclusion (PEG and protein cannot occupy the same space at the same time).
+However, not all salts are the same and in the Hofmeister series one can distinguish between stabilizing kosmotropes (weakly hydrated cations such as NH_4^+ or Cs^+ and strongly hydrated anions such as citrate or sulfate) and destabilizing chaotropes (strongly hydrated cations such as Mg^{2+} or Al^{3+} and weakly hydrated anions such as nitrate or perchlorate; Collins, 2004).
+The use of PEGs in protein crystallization is based on the tendency of the random coil, water-soluble polymers to reduce protein solubility by volume exclusion (PEG and protein cannot occupy the same space at the same time).
 This mutual exclusion is mainly dependent on size and shape as well as on concentration.